Michael E. Byczek

 Everything you make has a copyright from the instant it was created, such as music, art, and poetry.

 Registration is not required.
 However, if somebody infringes your work (steal) you'll be limited to using state law, not federal law.
-For a one-time $45 registration fee with the U.S. Copyright Office, you'll have the benefit of federal laws to protect against infringement.
+For a one-time registration fee to the U.S. Copyright Office, you'll have the benefit of federal laws to protect against infringement.

 Copyright works like a time-stamp.
 Submit a copy to the Copyright Office and get a certificate with a date when received.